aravindhk/QESummerSchool/Day-3/example5/README.md

     Make the following modifications in the input files:

     ```
-    * In the file 'Benzene.davidson.in'  set  if_dft_spectrum = .false.
+    * In the file 'turbo_davidson.benzene.in'  set  if_dft_spectrum = .false.
-    * In the file 'Benzene.tddfpt_pp.in' set  eign_file = 'Benzene.eigen'
+    * In the file 'turbo_spectrum.benzene.in' set  eign_file = 'Benzene.eigen'
-    * In the script 'plot_spectrum.gnu' change the title to 'turbo-davidson.x (interacting electrons)'
+    * In the script 'plot_spectrum.gp' change the title to 'turbo-davidson.x (interacting electrons)'
     ```

     Once these modifications are done, repeat steps 2, 3, and 4.